jxmot/esp8266-dht-udp/README.md

 and change `"udp1"` to a different string as needed.

+The chosen configuration data is read and parsed into the `esp8266-udp.cpp:udpClient` object.

 To keep the contents of this file secure make a copy of it and prepend the underscore to its name.
 Be sure to edit your `data/_appcfg.data` file to access the correct file.

+### Alternative UDP Client Configuration

+The device has the ability to request the server's IP address and port number that it uses for UDP messages.
+It accomplishes this by broadcasting a `REQ_IP` status message.
+When received by the server it will respond directly to the device with its UDP address information.

+After the device receives the server's reply it will parse it into `esp8266-udp.cpp:udpClient` and over write any values set when the `data/clientcfg.dat` file was read and parsed.

+**NOTE :** This can be disabled by commenting out the line `#define QUERY_SERVER` in `esp8266-ino.cpp`.

 ### Multi-cast UDP Configuration

 The `data/multicfg.dat` file contains the IP address and port number for the intended multi-cast destination.
-Here are the contents of the `clientcfg.dat` file -
+Here are the contents of the file -

 ```json
 {